Histological Testing

 - Any lesion that shows suspicious features or where the diagnosis is uncertain

-- Any skin lesion that is being treated by the full excision method
+- Any skin lesion that is being fully removed and treated by the full excision method

 - When intra-operative findings raise concern